StevenKehrli/Trelnex/Trelnex.Core/README.md

 The `ICredentialProvider` interface is the primary entry point for obtaining credentials:

 - `Name`: Gets the name of the credential provider
-- `GetAccessTokenProvider<TClient>(string scope)`: Returns an access token provider for the specified client type and scope
+- `GetAccessTokenProvider(string scope)`: Returns an access token provider for the specified scope
 - `GetStatus()`: Retrieves the current status of the credential

 The generic variant `ICredentialProvider<TCredential>` extends this interface with: